What is prototyping model?

-- A first prototype of the new system is constructed from the preliminary design.
-This is usually a scaled-down system, and represents an approximation of the characteristics of the final product.
+- The first prototype of the new system is constructed from the preliminary design.
+This is usually a scaled-down system and represents an approximation of the characteristics of the final product.

-- The second prototype is evaluated in the same manner as was the first prototype.
+- The second prototype is evaluated in the same manner as the first prototype.